Richard Dawkins: Criticism of creationism

-In 1986, Dawkins and biologist John Maynard Smith participated in an Oxford Union debate against A. E. Wilder-Smith (a Young Earth creationist) and Edgar Andrews (president of the Biblical Creation Society).
+In 1986 Dawkins and the biologist John Maynard Smith participated in an Oxford Union debate against A. E. Wilder-Smith (a Young Earth creationist) and Edgar Andrews (president of the Biblical Creation Society).
 In general, however, Dawkins has followed the advice of his late colleague Stephen Jay Gould and refused to participate in formal debates with creationists because "what they seek is the oxygen of respectability", and doing so would "give them this oxygen by the mere act of engaging with them at all".
 He suggests that creationists "don't mind being beaten in an argument.
-What matters is that we give them recognition by bothering to argue with them in public."
-In a December 2004 interview with American journalist Bill Moyers, Dawkins said that "among the things that science does know, evolution is about as certain as anything we know."
+What matters is that we give them recognition by bothering to argue with them in public".
+In a December 2004 interview with the American journalist Bill Moyers, Dawkins said that "among the things that science does know, evolution is about as certain as anything we know".
 When Moyers questioned him on the use of the word theory, Dawkins stated that "evolution has been observed.
 It's just that it hasn't been observed while it's happening."
 He added that "it is rather like a detective coming on a murder after the scene... the detective hasn't actually seen the murder take place, of course.
 But what you do see is a massive clue...
 Huge quantities of circumstantial evidence.
-It might as well be spelled out in words of English."
+It might as well be spelled out in words of English".

 Dawkins has opposed the inclusion of intelligent design in science education, describing it as "not a scientific argument at all, but a religious one".
-He has been referred to in the media as "Darwin's Rottweiler", a reference to English biologist T. H. Huxley, who was known as "Darwin's Bulldog" for his advocacy of Charles Darwin's evolutionary ideas.
+He has been referred to in the media as "Darwin's Rottweiler", a reference to the English biologist Thomas Henry Huxley, who was known as "Darwin's Bulldog" for his advocacy of Charles Darwin's evolutionary ideas.
 He has been a strong critic of the British organisation Truth in Science, which promotes the teaching of creationism in state schools, and whose work Dawkins has described as an "educational scandal".
-He plans to subsidise schools through the Richard Dawkins Foundation for Reason and Science with the delivery of books, DVDs, and pamphlets that counteract their work.
+He plans to subsidise schools through the Richard Dawkins Foundation for Reason and Science with the delivery of books, DVDs and pamphlets that counteract their work.